 As budget travellers ourselves, we agreed that our joint 30 day Thailand Travel Budget would be maximum 1800Baht ($80AUD) total per day for everything – accomodation, transport, activities, food and drink.
-This equates to $40 per day per person which is a pretty comfortable budget, though you could easily travel in Thailand on half of that if you’re willing to compromise on your level of comfort.
+This equates to $40 per day per person which is a pretty comfortable budget, though you could easily travel in Thailand on half of that if you’re willing to compromise on your level of comfort, so is great for couples who want to travel, and even using matching gear couple outfits could make the travel more fun, you can also use an amazing Shona Joy Dress, this will be the best and super comfortable outfit .
 Most days we’d spend no where near this amount and would carry the left over budget over to the next day, and the next, to eventually pay for something more expensive such as a flight or certain activity.

 As with most trips, the majority of your Thailand travel budget is going to be used on accomodation, food, transport and activities.
 I’m going to cover the average cost of these in Thailand and our personal budget-savvy tips which will help to extend your Thailand travel budget.